-Every year 8 million metric tonnes of plastic enters our oceans, causing lasting damage to biodiversity and ocean ecosystems.
+Every year 8 million metric tonnes of plastic enter our oceans, causing lasting damage to biodiversity and ocean ecosystems.
 This problem resonates across industries, establishing a shared ambition for real and drastic change.
 This ambition to tackle this crisis has brought together an unlikely collective, with the aim of inspiring the next generation to make a more positive impact on the planet.
-Working in partnership, Stroodles, The Eco-Tableware company famous for their pasta straws, and Bywaters, a Leading recycling company in London, have teamed up with Thomas Franklin - a 9 year old environmentalist from Devon - to support his ambitions of making scouts more sustainable.
+Working in partnership, Stroodles, The Eco-Tableware company famous for their pasta straws, and Bywaters, a Leading recycling company in London, have teamed up with Thomas Franklin - a 9-year-old environmentalist from Devon - to support his ambitions of making scouts more sustainable.

 Thomas’ passion for environmentalism has driven him to push for change across the Scouting movement, increasing emphasis on actions for the environment.
 In reply to Thomas’ campaign Bear Grylls, Chief Scout, commented “I totally agree we need to help more young people understand this issue and take positive action.